 Under the weighting framework, the transported potential outcome under treatment \(t\) is estimated as:

-where \(w_{P_{2}}(X)\) are transportability weights designed to adjust the source population to align with the target population's covariate distribution, and \(\mathbb{I}(T = t)\) is an indicator function for treatment \(t\).
-Weighting methods are particularly useful when the outcome model is complex or prone to misspecification, but the joint covariate distribution can be estimated reliably.
-However, they may be sensitive to extreme weights, especially in settings with limited overlap between the source and target populations.\textsuperscript{51,52}
+where \(w_{P_{2}}(X)\) are weights that align the source population with the target covariate distribution.
+Weighting methods are particularly useful when outcome models are complex or prone to misspecification but can be sensitive to extreme weights when overlap between populations is limited.\textsuperscript{50,51}

 Doubly robust methods could also be employed to transport treatment effects.
 These approaches combine both outcome regression modeling and weighting-based adjustments to provide more reliable estimates of the transported potential outcomes and effects.
-In particular, doubly robust methods offer additional protection against model misspecification: the estimator remains consistent if either the outcome model or the weighting model is correctly specified, though not necessarily both.\textsuperscript{54-56}
+In particular, doubly robust methods offer additional protection against model misspecification: the estimator remains consistent if either the outcome model or the weighting model is correctly specified, though not necessarily both.\textsuperscript{53-56}

+Equations (8) -- (12) highlight that MAIC and STC target estimands defined with respect to the covariate distribution in the comparator study.
+In HTA applications, however, these estimates are often applied to different decision-relevant populations, implicitly introducing an additional, often unacknowledged, transport step.
+The validity of this step depends on whether the estimand is invariant across populations---that is, directly transportable.
+Section 4 formalizes this two-step process and examines the assumptions required for each stage.

 \hypertarget{transportability-in-pairwise-paics-a-dual-challenge}{